mikecinnamon/MLearning/[ML-04] Example - House sales in King County.md

 ## Exploring the data

 `df` is a Pandas data frame.
 A report of the content, printed by the method `.info()`, does not show anything wrong.
 Note that there are no **missing values**.
-Also, note that `id` is not among the columns of this data frame (it is the index).
+Also, note that `id` is not one the columns of this data frame (it is the index).

 ```
 In [4]: df.info()